sabre-io/sabre.io/source/_posts/2016-03-29-dav-sharing.html.md

 * [WebDAV resource sharing][2].
 * [CalDAV sharing][4].

-Today I wrote an article on my own blog about how it's working and the current status.
+Today I wrote an article on my own blog about how it works and the current status.
 [Read it here][5].

 We'll be at CalConnect 36 in Hong Kong next month to discuss this more.
 If